Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Medications

-All children with HIV infection should be given antiretroviral therapy (ART) as soon as possible, ideally within 1 to 2 weeks of diagnosis.
+All children with HIV infection should be given ART medications immediately or as soon as possible, ideally within 1 to 2 weeks of diagnosis.
 Children are treated with most of the same antiretroviral medications as adults (see Drug Treatment of Human Immunodeficiency Virus (HIV) Infection).
-However, not all of the medications used for older children, adolescents, and adults are available to young children, in part because some are not available in liquid form.
+However, not all of the medications used for older children, adolescents, and adults are available to infants and young children, in part because some are not available in liquid form.

-Sometimes a non-nucleoside reverse transcriptase inhibitor is given with two NRTIs.
+Rarely, a non-nucleoside reverse transcriptase inhibitor or protease inhibitor (NNRTI) is given with 2 NRTIs.

 Monitoring

-A doctor monitors the effectiveness of treatment by regularly measuring the amount of virus present in the blood (viral load) and the child's CD4+ cell count (see diagnosis of HIV infection in children).
-Doctors routinely do several other tests, and give adolescent girls a pregnancy test.
+A doctor monitors the effectiveness of ART by regularly measuring the amount of virus present in the child's blood (viral load) and the child's CD4+ cell count (see diagnosis of HIV infection in children).
+Doctors routinely do several other laboratory tests and give adolescent girls a pregnancy test.

 Increased numbers of virus in the blood may be a sign that the virus is developing resistance to the medications or that the child is not taking the medications.
 In either case, the doctor may need to change the medications.
 To monitor a child's progress, the doctor examines the child and does blood tests on the child at 3- to 4-month intervals.
 Other blood tests and urine tests are done at 6- to 12-month intervals.